 Coverage E: Liability in Homeowners Insurance

-Your home insurance policy has Coverage E: Personal Liability.
-Personal liability coverage protects you when a guest files a lawsuit against you for damage or bodily injury that occurs on your property.
+Your home insurance policy includes a line for Coverage E: Personal Liability.
+Personal liability offers protection when a guest files a lawsuit against you for damage or bodily injury that occurs on your property.
 Set your liability limit to protect your entire net worth.
 Net worth generally includes the value of all your savings and assets outside of your primary home and retirement accounts.

-If you have a net worth over $500,000, look into buying an umbrella policy -- an affordable boost to your liability coverage up to $5 million.
+If you have a net worth above $500,000, look into buying an umbrella policy -- an affordable boost to your liability protection, providing up to $5 million in coverage.